 to assess the apparent willingness of consumers to purchase this form of cover online: given the breakdown of online sales by device type, what is the scope for marketing more effectively to this audience?

-to identify the customer segments in the US that are most likely to use their policies to call for assistance: should these groups be charged more for their cover than less demanding customers?
+to identify the customer segments that are most likely to acquire home repair plans and warranties, and those that use their policies most often to call for assistance: should these latter groups be charged more for their cover than less demanding customers?

 For further information about this research, please access the table of contents and series prospectus by clicking on the corresponding links to the left-hand side of this page, or e-mail [email protected]